wanghaisheng/responsive-landing-page-starter/content/blog/en/translating-sms-messages-with-azure-translator-text-dr.md

 ![Translator Text Create Resource Details](https://www.nexmo.com/wp-content/uploads/2019/11/translator_text_details.png "Translator Text Create Resource Details")

-The creation process take a few moments, so relax for a bit until that completes.
+The creation process takes a few moments, so relax for a bit until that completes.

 Open up the `.env` file first, and copy and paste the following: